MicrosoftDocs/azure-management-docs/articles/azure-linux/quickstart-azure-cli.md

   ```
 ## Deploy the application

 To deploy the application, you use a manifest file to create all the objects required to run the [AKS Store application](https://github.com/Azure-Samples/aks-store-demo).
-A [Kubernetes manifest file][kubernetes-deployment] defines a cluster's desired state, such as which container images to run.
+A Kubernetes manifest file defines a cluster's desired state, such as which container images to run.
 The manifest includes the following Kubernetes deployments and services:

 :::image type="content" source="media/aks-store-architecture.png" alt-text="Screenshot of Azure Store sample architecture." lightbox="media/aks-store-architecture.png":::